Marius Russo: Professional career

 Russo also started and won a complete game 2–1 victory in the Yankees 1941 World Series win over the Brooklyn Dodgers.

-A sore arm limited Russo to pitch only 45 1/3 innings in 1942, ending the season with a 4–1 record and a 2.78 ERA in nine games (five as a starter).
+A sore arm limited Russo to pitch only 45 1/3 innings in 1942, ending the season with a 4–1 record and a 2.78 earned run average in nine games (five as a starter).
 In 1943, he never had control problems, his arm was not hurting, but his fastball was losing velocity while trying to simplify his delivery, and finished 5–10.
-The Yankees provided him with 3.50 runs per game in offense, near his 3.72 ERA in that season.
+The Yankees provided him with 3.50 runs per game in offense, near his 3.72 earned run average in that season.

 In the 1943 World Series, Russo limited the St. Louis Cardinals to seven hits in Game 4, and helped himself with the bat, hitting two doubles and scored the winning run in the eighth inning as New York won 2–1.

 After the 1943 season, Russo served in the U.S. Army Signal Corps in Hawaii.
 When he returned two years later, he played for the Yankees again briefly.